azawawi/SwiftyZeroMQ/Documentation/Manual.md

 print("ZeroMQ library version is \(major).\(minor).\(patch)")
 ```

-For more information about the ZeroMQ low level API, please consult
+For more information about the ZeroMQ low level API, please consult the
 [ZeroMQ 4.2 API](http://api.zeromq.org/4-2:_start).

 ## High level API